Former India international Carlton Chapman passes away | Goal.com

 After hanging up his boots, he joined TFA as an instructor.
 He remained there for six years before taking up the managerial role of Royal Wahingdo in Shillong.
 Under his tutelage, Wahingdo won three successive Shillong Premier League titles and the Bordoloi Trophy in 2011.

-In 2017 he took up the role of the technical director of Quartz FC in Kochi.
+In 2017, he took up the role of the technical director of Quartz FC in Kozhikode.